State of AI & Digital Marketing

 State of AI & Digital Marketing - 2026 Predictions

-Digital marketing is changing fast.
-We’re moving past the era where AI was just a "helper" tool, it’s now the engine driving our entire strategy for 2026.
-To figure out what this actually means for our day-to-day work, we bring together 45 industry leaders across SEO, PPC, and Analytics.
+We’ve moved past the era where AI was just a "helper" tool.
+It is now the engine driving our entire 2026 strategy.
+To decode what this shift truly means for our day-to-day work, we brought together 45 industry leaders across SEO, PPC, and Analytics.

 What you’ll find here is a collective look at where the industry is headed.
 From the rise of AI-driven search to why being "human" is actually your biggest competitive advantage right now, these are the real-world experiences of the people living through this shift.